t0m-m/LYRA_Macropad_-Work-in-Progress-/README.md

 # Overview

-A compact and modular 9-key macropad featuring a clickable rotary encoder and a 1-inch monochrome OLED display for mode indication and visual feedback.
+A compact 9-key macropad featuring a clickable rotary encoder and a 1-inch monochrome OLED display for mode indication and visual feedback.
-Originally based on an Arduino Pro Micro, the final version integrates the microcontroller directly onto a custom PCB, improving reliability, cable management, and design cohesion.
+Originally based on an Arduino Micro, the final version integrates the microcontroller directly onto a custom PCB, improving reliability, cable management, and design cohesion.

 # Features